How to Apply

 School Performance Evaluation.
 To be accepted, applications must be complete by November

-Following guidelines for categorical internal medicine applicants given by the AAIM, we recommend candidates provide two required letters:
+Following guidelines for categorical internal medicine applicants given by the AAIM, we recommend candidates provide a minimum of two required letters:

 1. a clinical LOR from an internal medicine faculty member, internal medicine Department Chair, or DOM Summary Letter of Evaluation.

-2. an LOR from another internal medicine faculty member, separate clinical faculty member, or a scholarly project mentor.
+2. a LOR from another internal medicine faculty member, separate clinical faculty member, or a scholarly project mentor.

 - All applicants for licensure in North Dakota who are graduates of foreign medical schools, except the medical schools of Canada, the United Kingdom, Australia, and New Zealand, are required to have ECFMG certification by February 15.